datamin-io/public-documentation/pipelines/tasks-ip/code.md

 # Code

-Datamin is a no-code solution but as with every modern no-code solution, you still can write code if you want to:-)
+Ylem is a no-code solution but as with every modern no-code solution, you still can write code if you want to:-)

 From time to time you need to resort to complex data transformations.
 Say a single filter is not enough, so you can write custom Python 3.9 code with a full range of features over your data work.